jonathanlocke/jonathanlocke.github.io/published/components-and-settings.md

 ### KivaKit components and settings &nbsp; <img src="https://state-of-the-art.org/graphics/gears/gears.svg" width="40"/>

-The *kivakit-configuration* module provides three useful facilities for configuring and working with components:
+The *kivakit-configuration* module provides two useful facilities for configuring and working with components:

-1. Object lookup registry (*Registry*)
+1. An object lookup registry (*Registry*)
-2. Settings registry (*Settings*)
+2. A settings registry (*Settings*)
-3. Base component class (*BaseComponent*)

-We will examine each of these in order.
-In practice, most applications will simply use *BaseComponent* (or *ComponentMixin*) instead of directly interacting with lookup and settings registries.
+The *kivakit-component* module provides a (very) lightweight base component class (*BaseComponent*) that makes it easy to define modular components that use this functionality as well as other common component-related functionality such as [message broadcasting and listening](broadcaster.md).
+In practice, it is easiest to simply use *BaseComponent* (or *ComponentMixin*) instead of directly interacting with the lookup and settings registries in *kivakit-configuration*.

 #### The object lookup registry